fazleskhan/mssql-2016-dev-server-2019-docker/adventureworks-restored/Readme.md

 docker start mydb

-# Example docker conmmand to start attached to the container's command line
+# Example docker conmmand to stop a daemon container

+docker stop mydb

+# Example to connect to a running container with powershell

-docker start -i mydb
+docker container exec -it mydb powershell